 - The college has no application deadline and reserves the right to close a program when a large number of applications are received.
 Applicants are encouraged to apply as early as possible to ensure ample time to complete the enrollment process. - "Some health care science programs require a health history and physical examination by a licensed healthcare professional (MD, DO, NP, PA) in order to fully participate in clinical experiences. - The college reserves the right to guide the program and course selection of entering students.
-Remedial or developmental courses will be required in cases in which applicants have deficiencies in areas important to their success in college. - The college is limited in the number of students it can admit each year to some Health Science degree and certificate programs, the Veterinary Technician degree program and Professional Pilot degree program.
+Remedial or developmental courses will be required in cases in which applicants have deficiencies in areas important to their success in college. - A medical evaluation by an Aeromedical Examiner is required for the AVS and AVP programs a minimum of thirty days prior to the start of the semester. - The college is limited in the number of students it can admit each year to some Health Science degree and certificate programs, the Veterinary Technician degree program and Professional Pilot degree program.
 Admission to each of these programs is competitive and may include a personal interview.
 Early application is encouraged.
 For more details, contact the Admission Office at 610-799-1575.